Kai-Qi/SpiderSolver/README.md

  remains a challenge.
 In this work, we propose SpiderSolver, a geometry-aware transformer that introduces spiderweb tokenization for handling complex domain geometry and irregularly discretized points.
 Our method partitions the irregular spatial domain into spiderweb-like patches, guided by the domain boundary geometry.
 SpiderSolver leverages a coarse-grained attention mechanism to capture global interactions across spiderweb tokens and a fine-grained attention mechanism to refine feature interactions between the domain boundary and its neighboring interior points.
-We evaluate SpiderSolver on PDEs with diverse domain geometries across five datasets, including cars, airfoils, blood flow in the human thoracic aorta, as well as canonical cases governed by the Navier-Stokes and Darcy flow equations.
+We evaluate SpiderSolver on PDEs with diverse domain geometries across five datasets, including cars, airfoils, blood flow in the human thoracic aorta, as well as canonical cases governed by the Navier-Stokes, Darcy flow, elasticity, and plasticity equations.
  Experimental results demonstrate that SpiderSolver consistently achieves state-of-the-art performance across different datasets and metrics, with better generalization ability in the OOD setting.